automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Panoplosaurus.md

 # Panoplosaurus
-## Description: A squat, stocky nodosaur of the late Cretaceous.
+## A squat, stocky nodosaur of the late Cretaceous.